Home > Facade > How Façade Retrofit Solutions Improve Occupant Comfort

 Also, taking into consideration, the impact of building envelopes on its occupants, one needs to understand the economic implications and the value that sustainable office spaces provide to two different stakeholders:

 (A) the tenant who occupies the building

 (B) the developer or builder who constructs the buildings and rents or leases it out to the tenant.

 For the case of the tenants, sustainable buildings provide greater value, not just because of reduced energy bills, but also because such buildings influence the occupants to be more productive.
 The increased value for the tenant, in turn, can be realised by the developer via increased rent or leasing income from the tenant.
 In this regard, studies have shown that the additional investment made by the developer to make a building more sustainable is recovered more quickly and the payback periods can be shorter (Miller et al. 2009; Kok et al., 2012).

 How Retrofitting Fits In

-India is believed to have a commercial building stock of over 1.1 billion Sq m (Kumar et al. 2019).
-Consequently, the energy services market in India across dimensions of design, consulting, retrofit, sensing & monitoring and technical services that demand building that span verticals across building envelope, lighting and HVAC, is estimated to be between $10-35 billion (Kumar et al. 2017).
+India is believed to have a commercial building stock of over 1.1 billion sq m (Kumar et al. 2019).
+Consequently, the energy services market in India across dimensions of design, consulting, retrofit, sensing & monitoring and technical services that demand buildings that span verticals across building envelope, lighting and HVAC, is estimated to be between $10-35 billion (Kumar et al. 2017).

 • Firstly, new standards keep coming up which demand buildings to spruce up their performance in energy efficiency and occupancy comfort.